AtomicSponge/ppms/README.md

 ```

 ### Loading modules
-Load modules to process signal.
+Load modules to process the signal.
 The signal will be filtered through each module in order added.
 ```
 #  List modules to load
 #  Patchboard processes these in order